Laurel Hill, New South Wales: Climate

-The Bago Plateau, to the south of Batlow, has a cool and very wet climate owing to its great elevation.
-Snow is frequent from June to September, and often falls heavily.
-The region is subject to prolonged cloud cover in winter.
+The Bago Plateau, to the south of Batlow, has a considerably cooler and wetter climate owing to its great elevation and exposure.
+Snow is frequent from June to September, with heavy falls that can last for more than a week at a time in shaded areas, and can even occur in the late spring to early summer period on rare occasions.
+The region is subject to heavy cloud cover in the winter months.

 Climate data are sourced from Pilot Hill, at an altitude of 1,128 m.